 Play has 15 touch sensitive, endless rotary knobs.
 Touching the knob selects the primary parameter and turning the knob adjust the parameter value.
 The select and adjust process ensure that parameters are set up ready to place in a pattern or edited after placement into steps.
 Each of the knobs controls two parameters where tapping or double tapping the knob switches selection between the two.
 The behaviour of the double tap feature can be changed in the main menu settings.
 The left screen buttons and screen knob also can toggle between parameters and change the value.
 Some parameters control global or track based functions while the majority of parameters set the step parameter value.
-It should be noted that when in MIDI / Synth Mode some of the parameter knobs take on MIDI or Synth specific functions.
+It should be noted that when in MIDI Mode some of the parameter knobs take on MIDI specific functions.
 In MIDI Mode control knobs transition to adjustment of continuous control and program change messages as well as applying parameters to MIDI notes.
-When in Synth mode and also with a synth device selected some control knobs switch to adjust defined synth parameters.
-A synth patch has 6 macros that are configured for direct control of synth parameters by using these defined knobs.
-These of course are not labelled as MIDI or Synth parameters on the hardware but do reflect the parameter on the displayed screen label.
+These of course are not labelled as MIDI parameters on the hardware but do reflect the parameter in the displayed screen label.
 Developing patterns with a variety of parameter settings is a core part of sound design and helps create musical interest and progressions.
 Parameters can be set at a step level not just per track.
 Where multiple values exist for a parameter the display may show a '~' symbol in place of the absolute parameter value.
 This section is the first introduction to all parameters and serves more as a quick reference of the audio parameter features and gives an overview of each.

-4.1 Parameter Overview.
+4.1 Parameter Overview

 The 15 rotary knobs are used to set the parameter values.
 Each knob controls two parameters.
 These are labelled under the knob.
-Some functions change when in MIDI / Synth Mode, indicated in Italic text in the table below to reflect a MIDI or a Synth parameter.
+Some functions switch when in MIDI Mode, indicated in Italic text.